endoflife-date/endoflife.date/products/nuxt.md

 Minor and Patch releases should never contain breaking changes except for features marked as _experimental_.

-Nuxt 2 will reach End of Life (EOL) on June 30th, 2024.
 All supported versions should run on [all currently supported Node.js](/nodejs) releases.